Cindy McLeish

 Lucinda Gaye "Cindy" McLeish (born 26 April 1962) is an Australian politician, and has been a member of the Victorian Legislative Assembly since 2010, representing Seymour until 2014 and Eildon thereafter.
+She served as the Deputy Leader of the Victorian Liberal Party from December 2018 to September 2021 under Michael O'Brien, after the 2018 state election, and was replaced by David Southwick after a leadership spill.

+Early life, personal life, and pre-political career

 McLeish was born and raised in Yea, in the north of the electorate, growing up on the family farm.
 She said her family had been in the area since the early 1840s.
 Her mother had the Railway Hotel (now the Peppercorn) in Yea for many years.

-After completing high school in Yea, McLeish attended Melbourne University and completed a Bachelor of Science and a Diploma of Education, this was followed by a Graduate Diploma in counselling, after which she was able to register as a Psychologist.
+After completing high school in Yea, McLeish attended University of Melbourne and completed a Bachelor of Science and a Diploma of Education, this was followed by a Graduate Diploma in counseling, after which she was able to register as a Psychologist.
+McLeish, before entering parliament, worked also had experience working as a teacher.

-In 2001, McLeish completed an MBA from Melbourne Business School, which she studied part-time while juggling work and raising a family.
+In 2001, McLeish completed an MBA from Melbourne Business School.
 She was CEO of Women's Golf Victoria for many years, and worked in the area of organisational effectiveness and leadership capability at Right Management prior to becoming elected.